maxtyson123/MaxOS/docs/CONTRIBUTING.md

 ## Report bugs using GitHub's [issues](https://github.com/briandk/transcriptase-atom/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/maxtyson123/MaxOS/issues/new/choose); it's that easy!

-## Write bug reports with detail, background, and sample code
+## write bug reports with detail, background, and sample code
 [This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report someone wrote on stack overflow.

 **Great Bug Reports** tend to have: